traveltech/form-validator/README.md

 | Replace-With                                            | replace the element with the response from the server                 |
 | Update (Default behaviour if attribute is not present)  | Update the contents of the element  with the response from the server |

-an example may look like this.
+An example may look like this:

 ```html
 <div id="form-container">